matt765/Tailcast/README.md

 - **Tailwind CSS:** For rapid, customizable styling without leaving your HTML.
 - **Framer Motion:** For smooth, powerful animations.

+#how to get the project off the ground

+Getting Started
+Follow these steps to get the project up and running on your local machine:

+npm install
+Start the Development Server:

+npm run dev
+This will start the local development server at localhost:3000.

+Build for Production:

+npm run build
+Build your production site to the ./dist/ directory.

+Preview the Build Locally:

+npm run preview
+Preview your build locally before deploying.

+Deployment
+This project is hosted on Vercel, ensuring a seamless CI/CD pipeline directly from your repository.
+For detailed instructions on deploying to Vercel, refer to the Vercel Documentation.

 ## Project Structure

 ```plaintext